panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 Open the [Codesandbox demo](https://codesandbox.io/s/event-delegation-example-6y6gc?file=/index.html) and click any button &mdash; you'll see `'Click!'` message logged to console.

 The idea of event delegation is simple.
-Instead of attaching the event listeners directly to the buttons, you *delegate* listening to the parent element of buttons  `<div id="buttons">`.
-And when a button is clicked, the listener of the parent element catches the *bubbling event* (recall the event propagation?) from the button.
+Instead of attaching the event listeners directly to the buttons, you *delegate* listening to the parent `<div id="buttons">`.
+When a button is clicked, the listener of the parent element catches the *bubbling event* (recall the event propagation?).

 Using the event delegation requires 3 steps:

 #### Step 1.
 Determine the parent of elements to watch for events

-In the example above, `<div id="buttons"></div>` is the parent element of the buttons.
+In the example above, `<div id="buttons">` is the parent element of the buttons.

 #### Step 2.
 Attach the event listener to the parent element